Legitish/Legit-ish/README.md

 # LEGIT-ISH
-A utility mod for Weave.
+A mixin-based utility mod made for Weave.

 ---